thebinary/ported/README.md

 ## Server Side
 ### Porter service
-This is responsible for configuring services in the external gateway server (which will tunnel to the developers local services)
+This is responsible for creating external side of the tunnel (other side being the developers machine).
+It also configures services in the external gateway server to expose the tunnel to an accessible endpoint.
 ```sh
 ./porter -rootDomain ported.mydomain.com
 ```